 Abstract- This research is to explore the interaction mechanisms between persona and organizational in supply chain management.
-An exploratory multiple case study approach in steady maintenance of the supply chain web by investors and shareholders.
-Therefore organizations are focusing on how to sustain and improve the low cost regions among supply chain members, in order to meet up with shareholders expectations.
-Needless to say it is still an enormous task to influence and unify the sustainability efforts of members of the supply chain web.
+An exploratory multiple case study approach in Malaysia in applied.
+However, there has been a high demand for a more effective, efficient and steady maintenance of the supply chain web by investors and shareholders.
+Therefore, organizations are focusing on how to sustain and improve the low-cost regions among supply chain members, in order to meet up with shareholders expectations.
+Needless to say, it is still an enormous task to influence and unify the sustainability efforts of members of the supply chain web.